 You Reap What You Sow ~ What about Child AbuseBy

-But yesterday I suddenly thought about how abusive this statement is when I think about it through the eyes of myself as a child!
+Yesterday I suddenly thought about how abusive this statement is when I think about it through the eyes of myself as a child!
 You reap what you sow, you get what you deserve.
 I was raised with this expression.
 I was raised to believe that whatever was in my life or NOT in my life was my fault.
 That if I had problems in my relationships with people then it was because I cultivated incorrectly and I had sown bad seed.
 I was willing to take that responsibility because I had been taught that it was all up to me in the first place.
 I believed that I deserved to be picked on because I thought I was dislikeable.
 I believed that if I could be likeable, that people would treat me differently.
 I thought that my mother would be happier if I was more what she wanted as a daughter.
 I thought my father would pay attention to me, that he would SEE me if I was different.
 I thought that I was doing something wrong.
 I thought that I would be loved when I figured out what others wanted.
 I thought it was all up to me and the seeds that I had sown.

-I was in my early twenties seeking some sort of life for myself, and when I was never really happy, and it seemed like relationships were such a struggle, I believed that it was because “you reap what you sow” and once again I believed that it was me.
+When I was in my early twenties seeking some sort of life for myself I was never really happy, and it seemed like relationships were such a struggle, I believed that it was because “you reap what you sow” and once again I believed that it was me.
 I accepted that all relationship success was up to me.
 I accepted that all relationship failure was my fault.
 I believed as I had always believed as a child, that I had to try harder.
 If there was a problem, then it was within me.

 And as a child I seemed to attract a lot of abuse.
 I had accepted that as my fault then too.